-The Center for Language Technology (from January 1, 2015, Department of Nordic Research), Faculty of Humanities, University of Copenhagen, Denmark, invites applications for a 3-year PhD Scholarship in Natural Language Processing (NLP) – specifically, interactive text simplification – to be filled by March 1 2015 or as soon as possible thereafter.
-The PhD position is available within a research project, called ‘Læsestøtte til ordblinde’ (Assistive Reading Technologies for Dyslexics), and sponsored by Trygfonden and the Danish National Library for people with Reading Disabilities (Nota), led by Assoc.
-Prof. Anders Søgaard, Center for Language Technology, Faculty of Humanities, as well research director, Simon Moe, Nota.
+The Department of Nordic Research, Faculty of Humanities, University of Copenhagen, Denmark, invites applications for a 3-year PhD Scholarship in Natural Language Processing (NLP) – specifically, interactive text simplification – to be filled by June 1 2015 or as soon as possible thereafter.
+The PhD position is available within a research project, called ‘Læsestøtte til ordblinde’ (Assistive Reading Technologies for Dyslexics), and sponsored by Trygfonden and the Danish National Library for people with Reading Disabilities (Nota), led by Prof. Anders Søgaard, Center for Language Technology, Faculty of Humanities, as well research director, Simon Moe, Nota.

-Deadline for application: December 10, 2014 at 23.59 (11.59 pm) (CET).
+Deadline for application: February 24, 2015 at 23.59 (11.59 pm) (CET).